dustinpfister/blog_posts/_posts/threejs-object3d-position.md

 The Box3 class will come up a lot when it comes to positioning an object.
 This box3 class can be created directly or end up being a property of a geometry when calling a buffer geometry method like the compute bounding box method.
 This box3 class can then be used to know size of a mesh object which can prove to be useful when it comes to not so much set position, but adjust it so that the bottom of the mesh will rest on a surface.
 However there are many other used for setting position, such as creating a box3 object that is an area to whichI want objects to be contained within.

 ### 7.1 - Seeded random demo of position  mesh objects inside a box3 object

+There is a seeded random method is the math utils object of threejs which is what I am using in the process of setting the position of objects in this demo of the box3 class.

 ```js
 //-------- ----------